PKU-Alignment/omnisafe/docs/source/SafeRL/PCPO.rst

 Implementation of Two-stage Update
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a large neural network policy with hundreds of thousands of parameters, directly solving for the PCPO update in :math:`(2)` and :math:`(3)` is impractical due to the computational cost.
+For a large neural network policy with hundreds of thousands of parameters, directly solving for the PCPO update in :ref:`(2) <two stage update>` and :ref:`(3) <two stage update>` is impractical due to the computational cost.
 PCPO proposes that with a small step size :math:`\delta`, the reward function and constraints and the KL divergence constraint in the reward improvement step can be approximated with a first order expansion, while the KL divergence measure in the projection step can also be approximated with a second order expansion.

 .. tab-set::